+Our lab practices open science.
+We preregister all studies and report the results—regardless of their outcome— either in the form of preprints or in published papers.
 Our lab members maintain Open Science Framework accounts, which contain registrations, data, materials, and analysis scripts for all of our ongoing and published work.
+If you’re looking for our data or want more information about a study we’ve conducted, please reach out to us!
 Along with conducting open science in our lab, we also have active projects in the philosophy of science examining the methodological practices and assumptions of psychologists and philosophers.

 Horne, Z. & Livengood, J. (2015).
 Ordering effects, updating effects, and the specter of skepticism.
 Synthese.